downtown Charleston homes and architecture

 CHARLESTON CHURCHES OVERVIEW

 “The Holy City” – Charleston has long been nicknamed the Holy City for its concentration of historic churches andcharleston churches denominations.
 This dates to unique guarantees of religious freedom written into the original colony’s constitution back in 1670 by the great English philosopher John Locke.
 As a result, many oppressed beliefs found safe haven in Charleston, and the city became a melting pot for the Congregationalist, Unitarian, Quaker, Baptist, Catholic, Jew, Presbyterian, Anglican, African Methodist-Episcopal, and Lutheran.
+Learn more about Charleston's famous gardens, churches, architecture, interiors.

 With towering spires etched in the peninsular skyline and grand columned porticos presiding over Charleston neighborhoods, their places of worship would become the very image of the city itself, and it’s ironic that the oldest steeple, St. Michael’s, would be the focal point for Federal gunners sighting in on the city during the Civil War.